nickmwangemi/kyosk/README.md

 ## Decisions, Assumptions, and Challenges Faced

 ### Decisions
-- Used `NodePort` service type in Kubernetes for local access via Minikube.
 - Opted for Docker Hub as the default image registry (can be switched to GitHub Container Registry).
 - Chose `GitHub Actions` for CI/CD due to its seamless integration with the repository.